304 North Cardinal St.

 A banquet is usually a welcome gift; since it’s likely you will be invited to one, you will have to follow Chinese business protocol and reciprocate.

 Hat, Gloves, Scarf or Clothes: If you are familiar with your receivers, you can prepare a hat, a pair of gloves, a scarf or some clothes as a gift for the seniors in your hosts’ family.

 In traditional Chinese medicine, massage is a gentle and effective way to repair one’s body.
 A high-quality comb can be used to massage the head, and a foot bath massager will improve the blood circulation of the feet, which will bring the seniors warmth in a cold winter.

-Visiting your Chinese hosts with some school supplies like a writing pen, a school notebook or a nice box of painting brushes will give the kids a pleasant surprise, it would be a well received if these were bought from abroad.
-Books such as enlightening reading materials or one of the world’s great classics, ideally chosen according the child’s interests, are also highly recommended.
+Visiting your Chinese hosts with some school supplies like a writing pen, a school notebook or a nice box of painting brushes will give the kids a pleasant surprise, it would be well-received if these were bought from abroad.
+Books such as enlightening reading materials or one of the world’s great classics, ideally chosen according to the child’s interests, are also highly recommended.

 A good-quality toy is also a nice gift for your hosts’ children, such as a Barbie doll for a little girl (Barbie brand is well received, just avoid the non-branded dolls), and a remote control car for a little boy.
 A chess set or other game is a good gift for a teenager.
 Make sure you buy toys with no smells because most toys smells are associated with health implications towards kids.